SPJ27/3DPrinter/README.md

 **Total Individual Cost ≈ ₹8463**

-# Code Upload
+## Code Upload

+1. Download either of the Marlin folders uploaded in this repo
+2. Flash Marlin.ino into the Mega2560
-1. Attach all of the components as per the diagram above
+3. Then attach the components as per the diagram
-2. Download the Marlin Code (1.1.7 or 2.1.2.7 - These are the best versions for it)
-3. Upload **Marlin.ino** in the Mega2560

-# Structure
+## Structure

-One thing that I would like to suggest is that rather than making it out of wood or PVC pipe (like a did), you should follow the Prusa i3 guide (structure is very similar) as it would be sturdier and better in terms of durability and printing quality.
+One thing that I would like to suggest is that instead of building it using PVC or Wood, like I did, you should invest a little more and follow the exact Prusa i3 guide.
+Even the structure is kind of similar, it will be much sturdier and strong.

 You can buy the parts from here - [Prusa i3 parts](https://www.amazon.in/Prusa-MK3-3D-Printer-Printed-Parts/dp/B09FYZVPH7)

-You can also 3D print the **.stl files** in this repo if you know someone who can do it for you but use **PETG** or **ABS**.
+Alternativelt, the .stl files in this repo also provide the files for these 3D parts.
+If you know someone who can do it for you, print them out in PETG or ABS.

 Also, you can follow the [Prusa i3 Guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mk3s_en.pdf).
 This is going to give you good structural support.
 The hardware parts above are compatible with this.
 Also, this is probably the best thing that you can do for hardware part.

-If you still want to build it using PVC and Wood, you can watch this [amazing video](https://www.youtube.com/watch?v=MC2ERhZPnUU) by Mech Ninja (the one that I followed).
-But the video is slightly incomplete, and you need to figure out a few things on your own.
+If you still want to build it for cheap using PVC and wood, you can watch this [amazing video](https://www.youtube.com/watch?v=MC2ERhZPnUU) by Mech Ninja.
+Altho the video is slightly incomplete, and you'll have to figure out a few things on your own.

-If you have any queries regarding this, you can always email me on <saksham.khatod27@gmail.com>.
+If you have any doubts, you can always contact me on <saksham.khatod27@gmail.com>

-# Why you should/should not build it?
-1. If you are a hardware geek - You should definitely build it.
-This will be a great learning experience and it is quite challenging which improve your skills.
-2. If you are not a hardware geek - This option may be cheaper, but it required a lot of experience with hardware (not necessarily 3d printing).
-Instead, I recommend you to get Bambu Labs A1/A1 mini

-# A Very Rough Overview on Building it
+## A very rough guide on building it

-1. Get all of the parts as mentioned above along with Prusa i3 parts and hardware parts above.
+1. Buy all of the parts as mentioned above, including Prusa i3, the electronics kit, and the hardware parts.
-2. Now what you have to do is assemble the structure as per the guide (skip the wiring section).
+2. Assemble the Prusa i3 parts using the guide above.
-3. Attach all of the endstops accurately - you must here the click sound as soon as the x-axis segment touches the buildplate.
+3. Attach all of the endstops accurately, there should be no error while attaching the endstops
-4. Connect the wires of the motors as per the diagram - and DO NOT connect in wrong order as it can also cause fire.
-5. Once you are sure that the wires are connected properly, connect the Ramps to the 12V power unit with thick wires, with both 11A and 5A using different wires.
+4. Once you have assembled the basic frame, you can now go on to connect the wires to the mainboard.
-6. Start the system.
+5. Start the system.

+## How to use it?
+1. Obtain the 3D .stl file that you want to print.
+2. Slice it in a software like Cura, Orca, etc.
+3. Connect the printer to your PC via pronterface or upload the SD card into the printer.
+4. Now you can go onto print it.

 # Some resources -

 1. [Hackster.io](https://www.hackster.io/DesiEngineer/how-to-make-a-big-3d-printer-at-home-using-arduino-4a7b79)
 2. [DIY Builder](https://www.youtube.com/watch?v=M-YXAS3R3-8)
 3. [RZTronics](https://www.youtube.com/watch?v=63Ei-H2gQ48&t=20s)
 4. [Superb Tech](https://www.youtube.com/watch?v=Rf2RQU0u3us)

-# Features

-* Fully open-source firmware (Marlin) alongside Klipper
-* Custom-built mechanical frame
-* Tuned stepper calibration
-* Capable of producing high-quality prototype parts
-* Built completely from scratch without a pre-built kit
-* A Basic web controller using esp32

-# Important Build Notes
+# Important build notes

-### 1. Z-Endstop Alignment

-The **Z-endstop must be perfectly aligned with the nozzle's contact point**.
-Even a small misalignment can cause poor first-layer adhesion and significantly affect print quality.
+1. Z-endstop alignment: It should be perfectly aligned with the nozzles contact point with the bed.
+Even a small error can lead to the prints failing disasterously.

-### 2. Proper Power Wiring

-Never connect the **5A and 11A power inputs on the RAMPS board using thin jumper wires**.
-These connections require **thick power wires** capable of safely handling high current.
+2. Proper wiring: The power supply to the 11A and 5A must use thick wires that can withstand high currents or else the whole system can catch fire.

-### 3. Belt and Pulley Tension
+3. Belt Tension: The belts must be tight and secure.

-All belts and pulleys must be **properly tensioned**.
-Loose belts can lead to **layer shifts and inaccurate prints**.

-### 4. Electrical Safety

-Always ensure **all wires are tightly secured and properly insulated**.
-Loose wires can cause **short circuits and potential fire hazards**.

-# Future Improvements
+# Future upgrades

-Planned upgrades include:

-* Auto bed leveling
-* Higher precision motion tuning
-* Display interface for printer control
-* Multicolour prints
+Some upgrades that I have planned for the future are -
+1. Auto Bed Levelling
+2. Better motor tuning
+3. Adding a camera for timelapses and monitoring the prints